-The Employee Retirement Income Security Act (ERISA) governs QDROs.
-ERISA, in part, protects employee retirement benefits.
+The Employee Retirement Income Security Act (ERISA) governs QDROs by protecting employee retirement benefits.
 Under ERISA, barring certain exceptions, retirement benefits are inalienable.
-This means that retirement benefits cannot be forcibly transferred away from the participant.
+In other words, ERISA ensures outside parties cannot forcibly transfer retirement benefits away from the participant.
 However, ERISA makes an exception for QDROs.
-When a QDRO is filed and approved, the usual shield provided by ERISA lowers, and the alternate payee spouse can seek payments from the retirement benefit.
+Thus, an appropriately filed and approved QDRO reduces ERISA protections.
+Now, the alternate payee spouse can seek payments from the retirement benefit.

 How Do I File a QDRO?

 The process of filing a QDRO is complex.
-While the paperwork seems straightforward at first glance, the laws concerning QDROs are intricate, and shift depending on the type of retirement benefit you are dealing with.
-Failure to enter information correctly may result in you being unable to secure the benefit later.
-It is important to know what type of plan the spouses are enrolled in, and what paperwork is needed to have a QDRO issued.
+While the paperwork may seem straightforward upon first glance, the laws concerning QDROs are intricate.
+Plus, regulations can shift depending on the type of retirement benefit you are dealing with.
+Furthermore, failure to enter information correctly may result in an unenforceable agreement.
+Therefore, it is important to identify each spouse’s type of retirement plan and the accompanying paperwork.

 If you need help preparing the necessary forms for a qualified domestic relations order or any other legal action, consider hiring A People’s Choice.
 We have decades of experience helping our clients prepare required legal forms.
 Plus, we assist them throughout the entire legal process without the extra stress or expense of an attorney.
 Reach out to our offices today and let the team at A People’s Choice do the heavy lifting for you.